-Biden announces effort to ID toxic air issues in veterans
+Biden announces plan to ID, treat vets’ ills from toxic air

 The new rules will allow veterans to make claims within 10 years of service, and the government has changed how it determines what symptoms count and why.

-The U.S. military has been aware for years of the health risks associated with open-air burn pits.
+The U.S. military has been aware for years of health risks associated with open-air burn pits.
 In 2013, federal investigators found a military camp in Afghanistan was operating a pit for more than five years, nearly four times longer than Pentagon rules allowed.
-The Defense Department has said burn pits should only be used as a temporary last resort when no other alternative trash disposal method is feasible, still they persisted for years.
+The Defense Department has said burn pits should be used only as a temporary last resort when no other alternative trash disposal method is feasible, still they have persisted for years.

-Note: This story has been corrected to show that name of hospital is National Jewish ‘Health’ not National Jewish ‘Hospital.’